silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part13-Project Management.md

 | T5       | 5                    | 10              | T2, T4 (M3)            |

 >[!note] For the Dependency Table:
->- Here, the effort is less than duraiton, this means the people assinged are not working full time
+>- Here, the effort is less than duration, this means the people assigned are not working full time
->- if effor exceeds duration, then this means more people are working on the activity
+>- if effort exceeds duration, then this means more people are working on the activity
 - Will make a activity on node dependency graph using the dependency table, so we can find out the earliest/latest start and finish times.

 - Identify key milestones